Khoroshai/ForgeKaggleServer/README.md

 **Any error or manually stopping a cell will also hard stop the server**.

 To stop the server the good way, write "stop" in **Send Commands**.

+To update/refresh your credentials (because they will expire at some point after a few days or weeks and it could be while the server is up) use either the Python version or the Batch version of *UpdateCredentials*.
+Edit them before usage to configure Python path and namings.
+The script will open your browser to make a new gdrive.txt, then it gets the metadata of your dataset and uploads everything into a new version.